Pasta Primavera

 Chopped broccoli, onions, red pepper, zucchini and garlic in a skillet with Italian seasoning, salt and pepper.

-Step 1: In a large deep skillet, heat the olive oil.
-Add the broccoli, red onions, red pepper, zucchini, and garlic.
-Season with Italian seasoning, salt, and pepper.
+Heat the olive oil in a large deep skillet.
+Add the broccoli, red onion, red pepper, zucchini, and garlic, then season with Italian seasoning, salt, and pepper.
+Toss so the seasoning coats the vegetables before they start cooking.

 After cooking until veggies have softened.